 Anxious children often fear the worst, so if you are late picking them up they are often very fearful that you will never come.
-Talking about these feelings is difficult but helpful, if you and your child know that it is scary for them then they feel supported and their anxiety lessens.
+Talking about these feelings is difficult but helpful.
+If you know that it is scary for them and are willing to talk to them about it, then they feel supported and their anxiety lessens.

 Ways to curb anxiety

 - A good night’s sleep is needed for children with anxiety, because it gives the brain a chance to rest and ‘reset’ overnight.